..especially one revolving around a board game based on tactics.

 After their first game, students will take a short break.
 (Snacks and water will be provided, but lunch will not).
 Next, they will begin reflecting upon their game and how they can improve.
 To target specific game tactics, the camp's instructors will meet in groups with each child to ensure individual attention.

-After becoming motivated to show off what they learned from their instructors, students will play another game, this time against another opponent of equal level of skill.
+After becoming motivated to show off what they learned from their instructors, students will complete practice puzzles and brain teasers that test their chess playing abilities, this time against another opponent of equal level of skill or working together with a friend.

 After playing a second game, students will once again reflect on their tactics and talk about both their successes and mistakes with the camp instructors.
 The next day of camp, the students will begin with another diagnostic game to continue the cycle of improvement.